RunningWomann/Room3_Covid-19/README.md

 ## Data
 We used a Python database named COVID-19 Data Hub to gather data.
 (Source, below)

-We split it between two different data frames: Before the Vaccine and After the Vaccine for USA only.
+We split it between two different data frames: Before the Vaccine and After the Vaccine for USA states only.

 Data cleaning included removing the U.S territories.
 (Northern Mariana Islands, Guam, American Samoa, Puerto Rico)